What We Know About The Tourist Deaths In The Dominican Republic

 ABC Shark Tank’s Barbara Corcoran’s brother reportedly died from a heart attack in April while on vacation in the Dominican Republic.
-While this news doesn’t set off any alarms on its own, John Corcoran’s death marks the seventh American tourist death in the Caribbean country since June 2018.
-And the eerie similarities between these deaths has us asking a million questions: Are they connected?
+This news doesn’t set off any alarms on its own, but John Corcoran’s death marks the seventh American tourist death in the Caribbean country since June 2018.
+And the eerie similarities between these deaths have us asking a million questions: Are they connected?
 Was there foul play?
 Are they coincidental?

 Here’s what we know about the tourist deaths in the Dominican Republic so far.